metabase/metabase/docs/users-guide/models.md

 ## This column should appear in...

+You can specify whether a column should appear in the table view, or just in a detail view (when you click on the entity/primary key for the row).

 - Table and detail views
 - Detail views only

-### Column settings

-You can specify whether a column should appear in the table view, or just in a detail view (when you click on the entity/primary key for the row).

 ### Display as